syncfusion-content/wpf-docs/wpf/DataGrid/Paging.md

 # Paging in WPF DataGrid (SfDataGrid)

-SfDataGrid provides support to manipulate the data using `SfDataPager` control.
+SfDataGrid provides support to manipulate the data using SfDataPager control.
 You can refer [SfDataPager](http://help.syncfusion.com/wpf/sfdatapager) control user guide for more information.

 ## Getting started

-Follow the below steps to bind `SfDataGrid` with `SfDataPager`.
+Follow the below steps to bind SfDataGrid with SfDataPager.

 1. Create `IEnumerable` collection that you want to bind and set it to [SfDataPager.Source](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Controls.DataPager.SfDataPager~source.html) property.